nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-customization/web-ui-search.md

 ...
 ```

-Referring to  [Web UI deployment]({{page version='' page='web-ui-deployment'}}) documentation, you can just override these [nuxeo-default-search.html](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/search/nuxeo-default-search.html) and [nuxeo-expired-search.html](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/search/nuxeo-expired-search.html) in order to customize the *Default Search* and *Expired Search* filter form.
-To do so, your own marketplace must deploy and override in `$NUXEO_SERVER/nxserver/nuxeo.war/ui/search` the proper html files.
+Referring to  [Web UI deployment]({{page version='' page='web-ui-deployment'}}) documentation, you can override these [nuxeo-default-search.html](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/search/nuxeo-default-search.html) and [nuxeo-expired-search.html](https://github.com/nuxeo/nuxeo-web-ui/blob/0.8/elements/search/nuxeo-expired-search.html) in order to customize the *Default Search* and *Expired Search* filter form.
+To do so, your own marketplace must deploy and override the proper HTML files in `$NUXEO_SERVER/nxserver/nuxeo.war/ui/search`.

 ## Add New Searches